vexide/internal-documentation/src/hard-to-implement/hot-cold.md

 # Hot/Cold Linking

+(Since this page was written, we've added an equivalent to hot/cold linking to vexide called Differential Uploading.)

 Hot/Cold linking is a feature of VEXos that allows for a user program to be split into two files, named the hot and cold binaries.
 The purpose of splitting your binary up into two files is that the code in the libraries you use, PROS, pros-rs, vexide, VEXCode, etc. can be uploaded once in the cold binary and never again.